dmbarbour/glas/docs/GlasApps.md

 ## Securing Applications

-Not every program should be trusted with FFI, shared state vars, and other sensitive resources.
+Not every application should be trusted with full access to FFI, shared state, and other sensitive resources.
 This is true within a curated community configuration, and even more true with external scripts of ambiguous provenance.
-But what can be done?
+What can be done?

-A configuration can describe who the user trusts and in which roles, how to find this information.
-When loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures (e.g. in `".glas/"` subfolders).
-A compiler can track sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.
+A configuration can describe who the user trusts and in which roles, or how to find this information.
+We can build a cache of signed manifests and public keys, e.g. by searching `".glas/"` subfolders when loading sources.
+Each signature can scope trust to ad hoc 'roles' like 'filesystem/\*' or 'filesystem/appdata'.
+A program that uses FFI, thus requiring full trust, can include annotations indicating which operations may be safely called from a client trusted only with 'filesystem/\*'.

-Instead of a binary decision for the entire application, we can isolate trust to specific definitions.
-We can also express a gradient of trust via annotations, e.g. a trusted adapter that implements filesystem access in terms of FFI, but sandboxes the FFI, can reduce the trust role to 'filesystem'.
-Another API might further reduce 'filesystem/*' access to 'filesystem/appdata'.
-Each constraint on role would require less user trust.

-Ultimately, we can run untrusted applications within trusted sandboxes.
-The trusted sandbox can be implemented as a flexible combination of libraries and adapters.
-Applications that anticipate running in untrusted mode should request a suitable adapter via application settings.
-If an application requires more trust than the user offers, the runtime will report role violations and prevent the application from starting (or switching, in case of live code).
-At that point, users can abandon the application, manually extend trust, or (for power users) manually sandbox the application.
+Instead of a binary decision for the entire application, I propose to track fine-grained trust for individual definitions.
+Before running an application, we can analyze call graphs to ensure sensitive resources are accessed only from code with a suitable level of trust.
+If there are any issues, we can warn users then let them abort the application, temporarily extend trust, or run in a degraded mode where transactions that would violate security policies are blocked.